ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 {@snippet features/ckbox}

 <info-box info>
-	This demo only presents a limited set of features.
+	This demo presents a limited set of features.
 Visit the {@link examples/builds/full-featured-editor feature-rich editor example} to see more in action.
 </info-box>

 Image files are inserted into the content as images that you can drag around and resize.
 Non-embeddable files (like PDF files) are inserted as links.